misterhtmlcss/advanced-front-end-projects/build-a-simon-game/README.md

+**Please note you need to compile the SCSS to CSS in order to view this project correctly**

 June 27, 2018
 - Will break all the JS into (I think) CommonJS modules tomorrow to make it easier to focus on the core SSG game functionality.